 While Genre painting emerged from the Netherlands, Spanish artists soon adopted the style.
 Indeed, Flemish art was popular in Spain, partly due to Spain's earlier rule over the Netherlands.

-Two Men Eating Soup is one of Goya's fourteen "Black Paintings" produced during his final years.
-By this point, Goya became deeply disillusioned with humanity and the world.
+Two Men Eating Soup is one of fourteen Goya Black Paintings created during his final years.
+Francisco Goya became deeply disillusioned with humanity and the world by this point.
 This image depicts two hunchbacked figures painted in grays, blacks, and yellows.
+While the man on the left smiles ominously while clutching his soup spoon, the character on the right barely seems alive.

 In addition to these three examples of Genre painting, the English artist William Stott and the French painter Auguste Toulmouche are also worthy of mention.

 Explore our extensive collection of replica art from Renaissance oil paintings to Old Masters Paintings.
-In addition, we offer wall art for the most discerning art lover.
+In addition, we offer colorful wall art for the most discerning art lover.